Ali-Mikael/Pen-testing/h8-bonus.md

 And I personally think that for a homework report like this, as long as you have all references clearly written down and it's easy to see what you took from where, it's enough!
 But apparently that's just my opinion? 🤷‍♂️

-# C) Hacking challenges outside of the course
+# C) ..Hacking challenges outside the course
 ## Academy
 Done 60% of the Linux module in `HTB Academy`: